tremor-rs/tremor-www/versioned_docs/version-0.12/reference/stdlib/cncf/otel/metrics/temporality.md

 The default `AggregationTemparality` - it must not be used conforming implementation will set the temporality to one of the valid enumeration values.

-### delta

-*type*: U64

-> `DELTA` is an `AggregationTemporality` for a metric aggregator which reports
-> changes since last report time.
-Successive metrics contain aggregation of
-> values from continuous and non-overlapping intervals.

-> The values for a `DELTA` metric are based only on the time interval
-> associated with one measurement cycle.
-There is no dependency on
-> previous measurements like is the case for `CUMULATIVE` metrics.

-> For example, consider a system measuring the number of requests that
-> it receives and reports the sum of these requests every second as a
-> `DELTA` metric:

->   1. The system starts receiving at time=t_0.
->   2. A request is received, the system measures 1 request.
->   3. A request is received, the system measures 1 request.
->   4. A request is received, the system measures 1 request.
->   5. The 1 second collection cycle ends.
-A metric is exported for the
->      number of requests received over the interval of time t_0 to
->      t_0+1 with a value of 3.
->   6. A request is received, the system measures 1 request.
->   7. A request is received, the system measures 1 request.
->   8. The 1 second collection cycle ends.
-A metric is exported for the
->      number of requests received over the interval of time t_0+1 to
->      t_0+2 with a value of 2.